pdfplum/pdfplum/http-pdf-generator/PREINSTALL.md

 Cloud Function memory<br/>
 type: **select**

-Memory of the function responsible for resizing images.
-Choose how much memory to give to the function that resizes images.
+The memory allocated to the function responsible for creating the PDF.
+Choose how much memory to give to the function that creates the PDF file.

 #### `FUNCTION_TIMEOUT` (required)

 Cloud Function timeout (in seconds)<br/>
 type: **string**

-The time the function has to finish its job.
+The time the function has to complete its task.

 #### `OUTPUT_STORAGE_BUCKET` (optional)

 Output Firebase Storage bucket name<br/>
 type: **string**

-The name of the bucket that the output PDF file will be stored in.
+The name of the bucket where the output PDF file will be stored.

 #### `RETURN_PDF_IN_RESPONSE` (required)

 Should the endpoint return the generated PDF?<br/>
 type: **select**

-Whether the generated PDF file should be returned in the response of the endpoint or a JSON report should be returned instead:
+Specifies whether the generated PDF file should be returned in the response of the endpoint or a JSON report should be returned instead:
 ```json
 {
   "done": "successful"